Address your food intolerances

 When it comes to other kinds of adverse food reactions, a medically-supervised 21-day elimination diet together with a reintroduction of foods is the gold standard to identify your specific food ‘triggers’.
 Some tests (like genetic tests) can indicate your likelihood of developing gluten, lactose and histamine reactions too.

-2. Most of the time: before we even consider fancy, expensive testing; we start by repairing your ‘leaky gut’.
+Most of the time: before we even consider fancy, expensive testing; we start by focusing on the health of your gut.

 Many companies will market the IgG test as a direct-consumer service, and may promise that it is the ‘magic test’ that screens for food allergies, intolerances and sensitivities.